-- In 2018, for AIRCore items, the data from Connecticut, New Hampshire, Rhode Island, Vermont, and West Virginia (states that used AIRCore items and with either an independent or operational field test) were combined.
+- In 2018, for ICCR items, the data from Connecticut, New Hampshire, Rhode Island, Vermont, and West Virginia (states that used ICCR items and with either an independent or operational field test) were combined.
 In 2019, these states were Connecticut, Idaho (only for middle school), New Hampshire, Oregon, Rhode Island, Vermont, and West Virginia. - The business rule to flag an item cluster for DIF was slightly modified (i.e., made more liberal) following recommendations of several Technical Advisory Committees.
-The modification is discussed in Section 4.4 on DIF.
+The modification is discussed in Section 4.4, Differential Item Functioning Analysis.